 Talks

-Central to the Open Forest project is a series of experimental walks with various forests around the world, where participants come together to observe their forest surroundings and share their experiences in the form of stories.
-Walking is embraced as a way of becoming responsive to a place, a perfromative practice that can activate modes of situated, relational participation and facilitate imaginative knowledge production.
+Central to the Open Forest project is a series of experimental walks with various forests around the world, where participants come together to observe their forest surroundings and share experiences in the form of stories.
+Walking is embraced as a way of becoming responsive to a place, a performative practice that can activate modes of situated, relational participation and facilitate imaginative knowledge production.

 We've walked with various forest locations.
 For example, in Finland, the walks are situated in the highly instrumentalized Hyytiälä forestry field station that is full of sensors collecting measurements of gas exchanges between the forest and the atmosphere.
 These walks are guided by the station's data managers and researchers who share stories of the local technological (forest) infrastructure.